OptimalSlope/manual/_pages/Tutorials/Gold_mine.md

 ## OptimalSlope Simulation Workflow

-Follow these steps to configure properties for a cross-section in OptimalSlope to run a simulation:
+Follow these steps to configure properties for a selected section in OptimalSlope to run a simulation:
 ### 1. Import or Generate Section.

 It is recommended to directly import sections, if you already have them defined in DXF files.
 This method is straightforward and speeds-up the process without a need to import often large 3D models files to make sections.